 The registering officer should meet with the couple to help them plan the format of the wedding.
 Every wedding is different, it is a special day and the wishes of the couple should be considered sympathetically.
-There are checklists in section 20 to help registering officers to make sure that subjects have been covered.
+There are checklists in section 20 and the Key facts forms to help registering officers make sure that subjects have been covered.